 My Experience: Over the last few years, I have become more serious about getting outside in the morning.
 I try to get out first thing, if only briefly, preferably barefoot.
 I am usually doing errands in the early morning, and I try to go on my first dog walk before noon.
 The most significant changes I’ve noticed are a dramatic improvement in my daytime energy levels (no more afternoon slump) and much deeper, more consistent sleep.

-The Master Clock: How Morning Sun Exposure Anchors Your Circadian Rhythm
+The Master Clock: How Morning Sun Exposure Anchors Your

 Deep within your brain lies a master clock known as the suprachiasmatic nucleus (SCN).
 This cluster of 20,000 nerve cells orchestrates your body’s circadian rhythms—the 24-hour cycles that govern nearly every biological process, including your sleep-wake cycle, hormone release, metabolism, and immune function [1].
 For this master clock to function correctly, it needs a clear, consistent signal from the outside world.
 That signal is morning sunlight.